-Neuroscience research into human intelligence has extended our understanding of the structure of the positive manifold by identify neurobiological structures and mechanisms that underpin cognitive abilities.
-Building on that research, network neuroscience has emphasized two primary neurobiological mechanisms that underlie cognitive ability: the flexible, dynamic integration of brain networks during information processing (Braun et al., 2015; Cohen and D'Esposito, 2016; Nee, 2021; Ray et al., 2020; Shine et al., 2016; Wang et al., 2021), and the topology and connectivity of highlyconnected hub nodes (Bertolero et al., 2018; Cole et al., 2013; Power et al., 2013; Senden et al., 2014; Senden et al., 2018; van den Heuvel and Sporns, 2013) that drive or coordinate efficient network reconfiguration.
-Continually updating neural representations of prior knowledge to account for new information affords for both the long-term changes to neural architecture (Byrge et al., 2014; Chai et al., 2017) and the moment-to-moment neural representation of predictions (Bubic et al., 2010; Ficco et al., 2021) that facilitate adaptive behavior and decision making.
+Neuroscience research into human intelligence has extended our understanding of the structure of the "positive manifold" by identify neurobiological structures and mechanisms that underpin cognitive abilities.
+Building on that research, network neuroscience has emphasized two primary neurobiological mechanisms that underlie cognitive ability: the flexible, dynamic integration of brain networks during information processing (Braun et al., 2015; Cohen and D'Esposito, 2016; Nee, 2021; Ray et al., 2020; Shine et al., 2016; Wang et al., 2021), and the topology and connectivity of densely connected hub nodes (Bertolero et al., 2018; Cole et al., 2013; Power et al., 2013; Senden et al., 2014, 2018; van den Heuvel and Sporns, 2013) that drive or coordinate efficient network reconfiguration.
+Continually updating neural representations of prior knowledge to account for new information affords for both the long-term changes to neural architecture (Byrge et al., 2014; Chai et al., 2017) and the moment-to-moment neural representation of predictions (Bubic et al.,

+2010; Ficco et al., 2021) that facilitate adaptive behavior and decision making.
 Contemporary network neuroscience research conceives of the brain as an active and dynamic inference generator, anticipating incoming sensory inputs and forming hypotheses about that world that can be tested against incoming sensory signals (Clark, 2013; Friston, 2010).

-Building on previous research that identifies the positive manifold and the factor structure of intelligence with individual brain regions and networks (see Haier, 2017), network neuroscience theories of intelligence instead propose that individual differences in intelligence emerge from the global architecture of brain network topology.
+Building on previous research that identifies the "positive manifold" and the factor structure of intelligence with individual brain regions and networks (Haier, 2017), network neuroscience theories of intelligence instead propose that individual differences in intelligence emerge from the global architecture of brain network topology.
 The balanced organization of these networks affords critical dynamics, through the active generation and reconfiguration of functional network states.
-This ability to optimally integrate networks together from disparate regions is critical to producing intelligence, facilitating a process where cognitive operations are implemented by discrete and specialized functional modules (e.g., Bertolero et al., 2015), and performing novel tasks requires recruiting those assembling those modules and subnetworks into an efficient configuration (as in the Multiple Demand theory; Camilleri et al., 2018), a process afforded by brain network organization that can balance this competing needs of local structure and efficient global communication, perhaps explaining their ubiquitous presence in many realworld systems, the brain included (D. S. Bassett and E. T. Bullmore, 2017) and their relationship to intelligence (e.g., Langer et al., 2012).
+This ability to optimally integrate networks together from disparate regions is critical to producing intelligence, facilitating a process where cognitive operations are implemented by discrete and specialized functional modules (Bertolero et al., 2015), and performing novel tasks requires recruiting those assembling those modules and subnetworks into an efficient configuration (as in the Multiple Demand theory; Camilleri et al., 2018), a process afforded by brain network organization that can balance this competing needs of local structure and efficient global communication, perhaps explaining their ubiquitous presence in many real-world systems, the brain included (Bassett and Bullmore, 2017) and their relationship to intelligence (Langer et al., 2012).